 Sugar is an important ingredient in creating Jams.
 It isn't used only for sweetening, it is in fact used as a preservative and aids in the jelling process.
 Therefore, always use the exact amount specified by the recipe.

-Some recipes will include some lemon juice or cetric acid.
-In jams, Acid is needed to aid in the jelling process as well as in developing the depth of flavour.
+Some recipes will include some lemon juice or citric acid.
+In jams, Acid is needed to aid in the jellying process as well as in developing the depth of flavour.
 It is not added in all recipes, as its addition is determined by the Acid content of the fruit you are jamming.

 Canning & Sterilising Jars